sslover/designing-for-data-personalization/syllabus.md

         * [Examples of JSON files](http://www.sitepoint.com/10-example-json-files/)
         * [Sam's Sample JSON](https://github.com/sslover/designing-for-data-personalization/blob/master/week1/sam.json)
     * Using the above examples as a starting place, create a simple JSON file on anything.
 Don't overthink it, something simple is fine.
 Examples could be:
-        * a list of your pets - name, the year you got them, color, size;
+        * a list of your pets - name, the year you got them, color, weight;
         * a list of vacations you've been on - location, year, companions, favorite activity;
         * information about your family - relationship, name, year born, current location;
         * a list of your favorite bands - year founded, list of albums, awards won, links to songs;
     * Use [JSON Lint](http://jsonlint.com) to validate the JSON you create
     * If needed, do the above Javascript/HTML/CSS tutorial videos
-    * If all of the above was very easy for you, write a Javacsript that renders your JSON from above onto a Webpage.
+    * If all of the above was very easy for you, write a Javacsript script that renders your JSON from above onto a Webpage.

 Week 2 -- Going deeper into Web - design, JS strategies, JSON 101
 ------------------------------------------------------------------